If you, like me, have been having a cup of Joe every day for years you have most likely experimented with your drink’s condiments.

-Nevertheless, in order to have it well dissolved, you need to add the honey to lukewarm coffee or milk, even if you’re making an iced drink.
+Nevertheless, in order to have it well-dissolved faster, you may want to add the honey to lukewarm coffee or milk, even if you’re making an iced drink.

 On the photo below you can see an iced black coffee that I sweetened with honey and a bit of cinnamon.

-I’ve put in a lot of effort to give you proper information and educate you a bit about sweetening a coffee with honey.
+I’ve put in a lot of effort to provide proper information and educate you a bit about sweetening a coffee with honey.

-Nevertheless raw honey is still on top of my sweeteners list.
+To this day, raw honey is on top of my sweeteners list.